HackIllinois/android/README.md

 5. Back in the cloned project in Android Studio, create an `app/google-services.json` file.
      - You can get a copy of this file from one of the developers

-**Note: steps 3 & 4 are only necessary if the app uses the Google Maps API for the schedule event cards (current 2024 version doesn't)**
+**Note: steps 3 & 4 are only necessary if the app uses the Google Maps API (current 2024 version doesn't)**